nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Tips:**
 - A student can have any number of unique tags (including 0)
 - A new student cannot have the same name as existing students in the contact list.
-- If the user is currently in list `STUDENTS`, the command can be shortened to `add`
+- If the user is currently in list `STUDENTS`, the command can be shortened to `add`.
-- For flags that can take multiple values (eg. -subject, -tag), separate the values with commas
+- For flags that can take multiple values (eg. -subject, -tag), separate the values with commas.
 - Subjects can only be MATHEMATICS, PHYSICS, BIOLOGY, CHEMISTRY or ENGLISH.
+- Tags must be alphanumeric. '-', ',' and spaces are not allowed.
 </box>

 Examples: